 Many modern fans remember the characters from Remco’s Mighty Crusaders toyline in the 80s, which brought the heroes and their equally odd villains to plastic, three-dimensional life under the name of Archie’s answer to the Avengers or JLA, or from the subsequent 90s relaunch as Impact Comics, a subsidiary of DC aimed at younger readers.

-After the collapse of Impact, DC re-licensed the characters from Archie in 2008, though beginning in 2012 Archie began re-using the heroes in a series of short-lived ongoing titles.
+After the collapse of Impact, DC re-licensed the characters from Archie in 2008, though beginning in 2012 Archie has revived various versions of the heroes in new series.

 King Features7 of 12

 Though the characters of King Features’ comic strips and serials ride the line between superheroes and pulp, it’s impossible to deny the impact that characters like the Phantom, Flash Gordon, and Mandrake the Magician have had on modern superhero comic books.

 Though they weren’t exactly part of a “shared universe” in King’s heyday, modern interpretations – including current series from Dynamite – have treated King’s mystery men, pulp heroes, and sci-fi adventurers like parts of a whole, uniting them both in print and on the screen.
 Who can forget the 80s Defenders of the Universe cartoon that brought them together from individual stories into a kind of pulp Avengers?

 Fawcett’s most lasting contribution to the world of superheroes is, of course, Shazam!/Captain Marvel – and quite frankly, that’s enough to earn the defunct publisher a place on this list.